nodejs/node/README.md

 ### To build:

+Prerequisites (Unix only):

-Unix/Macintosh.
-Requires python 2.6 or 2.7 and GNU make 3.81 or newer:
+    * Python 2.6 or 2.7
+    * GNU Make 3.81 or newer
+    * libexecinfo (FreeBSD and OpenBSD only)

+Unix/Macintosh:

     ./configure
     make